sgaunet/zabbix-cli/README.md

 Docker registry is: sgaunet/zabbix-cli

 - The docker image is multi-arch
-- It contains only the binary, user multi stage build to copy zabbix-cli in your image
+- It contains only the binary, use multi stage build to copy zabbix-cli in your image

 ```Dockerfile
 FROM sgaunet/zabbix-cli:latest as zabbix-cli